Kethavardhan/AI-Based-Generative-QA-System/Email-Subject-Generation/README.md

 The training process is performed on Google Colab using a T5 GPU.
 Follow these steps to fine-tune the BART model:

-1. Open the bart_fine_tune_training.ipynb file in Google Colab.
+1. Open the Email_Subject_Generation_using_BART.ipynb file in Google Colab.
 2. Upload your training dataset (ensure it contains email bodies and corresponding subject lines).
 3. Run all the cells to:
   - Install the necessary libraries (transformers, torch, etc.).